koswald/VBScript/ReadMe.md

 ### VBScript Utilities

-This project has a number facets:
+This project has a number of facets:

 - An automatic documentation generator
 - A lightweight unit-testing framework